-Horses' reactions
+Horses' Reactions

-Horses are not predators so their instinct is to run away from the unknown or threatening.
+Horses have a natural instinct to run away from the unknown or unusual.
 Sudden noise and movement are likely triggers and horses can sense, see and hear things which humans may not be aware of or take for granted.
 Quiet rustlings and sudden bangs are often more of a trigger than a continuous mechanical noise such as a digger working.